Under UNIX-like systems, the

 taskkill program, which as the name suggests is a way of terminating the execution of a task (or many tasks as we’ll explore).
 Taskkill can take two different methods of identifying the process(es) to be killed.
 Examples below:

 Kill all processes with the image name of

 Kill the single process with the PID of

 Finally, one can append the

-/F switch to the commandline which will change the symantics of how the system will kill the identified process(es).
+/F switch to the command line which will change the semantics of how the system will kill the identified process(es).
 Without the

 taskkill acts analogously to